jbhunt/parallel-pyspin/README.md

 ```

 ### Modifying video stream properties ###
-You can modify a camera's framerate, exposure, or binsize using the VideoStream object's set method.
-In this example the exposure is changed from the default value (1500 us) to a new target value:
+You can modify a camera's framerate, exposure, or binsize using the VideoStream object's 'set' method.
+In this example the exposure is changed from the default value (1500 us) to a new target value.
+Supported capture properties are stored in the `llpyspin.constants` module.
+You can query the value of a capture property with the 'get' method.

 ``` python
 >>> from llpyspin import constants as c